goldshtn/linux-tracing-workshop/bpf-files.md

 Next, run `./logger` -- it sits quietly in the background and churns some log files.

+Note: Although specifying "-fno-omit-frame-pointer" is edundant when optimizations are turned off, it's a good habit to compile with "-fno-omit-frame-pointer" whenever you're going to use tracing tools.

 - - -

 #### Task 2: Collect I/O Latency Information